angry-monsters/angry-monsters.github.io/README.md

-tools to proficiencies (attribute association) auto-guess but with dropdown updates from tetracube: lair and regional actions, speaks but does not understand language tooltips on hover
+tools to proficiencies (attribute association) auto-guess but with dropdown updates from tetracube: lair and regional actions tooltips on hover
 [mon] tag work for npcs
 shortened name